Updated October 30, 2019

 if necessary, it should be able to handle messages that are received out of

 You can achieve stricter ordering by using application-supplied sequence numbers and buffering consumed messages.
-If the final target of your data is a persistent storage service that supports time-based queries, such as Cloud Firestore or BigQuery, you can also view data in a strict order by sorting your queries by timestamp.
+If the final target of your data is a persistent storage service that supports time-based queries, such as Firestore or BigQuery, you can also view data in a strict order by sorting your queries by timestamp.
 If your target is Dataflow, you can use record IDs to establish exactly-once processing.

 This section examines operational and maintenance overhead for production workloads on each service.